nanosoftonline/clean-flutter/README.md

 </div>

-An this completes the test and production code for "get all customers" use case.
+And this completes the test and production code for "get all customers" use case.